TritiumR/Prompting-with-the-Future/README.md

 The post-processing flag will also fill the holes under the objects.

 ## Planning
+Add your chatGPT API key in the `utils/prompt_gpt.py` script.
 Start the planning on your own environment by running the following command.

 ```
 python main.py --scene_name {SCENE_NAME} --instruction {INSTRUCTION} --name {EXP_NAME}
 ```